MrWolfZ/simplux/README.md

 - entities: create default set of entity management mutations
 - entities: allow creating custom mutations that act on one entity
 - entities: create default set of selectors for entities
-- streams: add support for reactive event streams using observables
 - docs: create website
 - add dtslint tests for all packages